Things to Do in Darwin

 ‘Her Majesty’s Gaol and Labour Prison’ was closed for business in 1979 after almost one hundred years, but is open to the public between 10am and 4:30pm most days.

+While on the subject of history, the Darwin Defense Museum is a an interactive and immersive experience that explores Darwin’s important role in WWII.
+The exhibition space includes the Bombing of Darwin Gallery, iconic objects from that time, firsthand accounts and multimedia presentations.
 Another “must see” in Darwin is the Museum and Art Gallery of the Northern Territory.
 Get an insight into the destruction of Cyclone Tracy and learn more about the Larrakia (Saltwater) people, the traditional custodians of Darwin.
 Entry is free and open from 9am – 5pm.

 Of course, no trip to would be complete without a visit to Darwin’s famous Mindil Sunset Markets.
 Operating Sundays and Thursdays (from the last Thursday in April to the last Thursday in October), the markets are the perfect place to take in the vibrant colours and flavours of the Top End.
 The hardest decision is going to be which tasty food stall to visit first!